gast04/gast04.github.io/_posts/2020-02-07-Generate-r2wars-bots.md

 cmp ecx, 0x1fc
 ```

 This is pretty impressive in my mind.
-I run this bot again the bots from the competition:
+I run this bot against the bots from the competition:
 (GA-bot.x86-32)
 ```
 1 dux-bot2.x86-32 13.00 (13-0-1 with 26 overall).